MTF Facial and Body Hair Removal

 - Laser hair removal

-Before we talk in depth about the hair removal methods above, it’s important to understand how hair grows on our body: the hair growth cycles.
+Before we talk in-depth about the hair removal methods above, it’s crucial to understand how hair grows on our bodies.

-Unlike other mammals, humans do not shed seasonally; we are constantly going through three (3) different cycles of hair growth and all three cycles are happening simultaneously.
+Unlike other mammals, humans do not shed seasonally; we continually go through three (3) different hair growth cycles, and all three phases are happening simultaneously.

-In this phase the hair is still attached to the root but is also visible on the outside of the skin.
-For body hair the anagen phase lasts about 2-3 weeks but hair on places such as your head can last years (which is why is grows so much longer than hair on your body).
+The anagen phase lasts about 2-3 weeks for body hair, but the hair on places such as your head can last years (which is why it grows so much longer than the hair on your body).

 Catagen phase: This is the second phase of the hair cycle and is when the hairs begin to shed.

-Telogen phase: Last and final stage of the hair growth cycle otherwise known as the resting phase that can last from days to years.
+Telogen phase: last stage of hair growth.
+The telogen phase is also known as the resting phase that can last from days to years.

-During this phase, the hair is not visible on the outer layer of your skin and treatments are completely ineffective because there is nothing to transfer the treatment from the hair down to the follicle. https://en.wikipedia.org/wiki/Hair_follicle#Telogen_phase
+- During this phase, the hair is not visible on the outer layer of your skin, and treatments are completely ineffective because there is nothing to transfer the energy from the tip of the hair down to the follicle. https://en.wikipedia.org/wiki/Hair_follicle#Telogen_phase

 Best Hair Removal Methods While Transitioning